Health Literacy in Clinical Research

 Focus Area: Ethics, Conduct, and Oversight

-- To create a comprehensive roadmap of how sponsors, investigators and their study teams, and institutional review boards should use resources throughout the clinical research life cycle from recruitment and informed consent through close-out and return of results.
+- Develop and share resources with sponsors and funders, investigators and their study teams, and institutional review boards that maximize their efforts to integrate health literacy principles throughout the clinical trial life cycle from recruitment and informed consent through close-out and return of results.

-- Fall 2019: Launch of interactive Health Literacy in Clinical Research website
+- October 2019: Launched interactive Health Literacy in Clinical Research website

 - April 2018: Health Literacy in Clinical Research Workgroup launch

 For Health Literacy in Clinical Research project, please see